 Congolese Females Actions for Promoting Rights and Development (COFAPRI)

-COFAPRI is a locally-based grassroots organisation in the rural villages of South Kivu, Eastern DR Congo (DRC).
+COFAPRI is a locally-based grassroots organisation in the rural villages of South Kivu, in the eastern Democratic Republic of Congo (DRC).

 COFAPRI was created in 2009.
 Since then, we have been teaching rural women about their rights, encouraging them to participate in income-generating activities, helping children to access education and, using DVDs in the local language, educating the local population on ways of improving their living conditions.

 Many of our beneficiaries are women and girls who are from poor families, are survivors of conflict rape or are survivors of domestic violence, and also children born of rape.

 Through bringing together these women and children, and helping them find a better life, they become empowered with the mutual support of the group.

 We work in 64 villages in the region and, whenever possible, we involve local leaders and encourage the support of men and boys.